tontonsb/blog/src/routes/karatsuba/+page.md

 Play around with the calculator and see how many steps does it take for the [Karatsuba algorithm](/blog/karatsuba) to multiply the selected numbers.

+**Note:** for a side to side comparison of classic and Karatsuba algorithms you can view [this](/karatsuba/comparison) page.
+The display length will somewhat reflect the overhead in Karatsuba's algorithm.

 <label>
 	x = <input bind:value={x} >
 </label>